tarinduj/GSoC2021/README.md

 We embeded the `<FunctionAnnotationPass>` in the pass pipeline after `<InstCombinePass>`.
 Then used it to extrat our training dataset.
 The script we are using to create the dataset can be found [here](https://github.com/tarinduj/llvm-mlpm).

 We are currently working on analyzing the dataset and building the prediction model.
+Jupyter Notebooks we used to analyze the datasets can be found [here](https://github.com/tarinduj/GSoC2021/tree/master/notebooks).

 [Take OptimizationLevel Class Out of the Pass Builder](https://reviews.llvm.org/D107025) was the the only patch we could upstream within the GSoC period.
 Other patchs and the RFC are still a work in progress.